kulshekhar/ts-jest/docs/user/config/index.md

 ## Paths mapping

-If you use ["baseUrl" asn "paths" options](https://www.typescriptlang.org/docs/handbook/module-resolution.html) in your `tsconfig` file, you should make sure the ["moduleNameMapper"](https://facebook.github.io/jest/docs/en/configuration.html#modulenamemapper-object-string-string) option in your Jest config is setup accordingly.
+If you use ["baseUrl" and "paths" options](https://www.typescriptlang.org/docs/handbook/module-resolution.html) in your `tsconfig` file, you should make sure the ["moduleNameMapper"](https://facebook.github.io/jest/docs/en/configuration.html#modulenamemapper-object-string-string) option in your Jest config is setup accordingly.

-TSJest provides a helper to transform the mapping from `tsconfig` to Jest config format, but it needs the `.js` version of the config.
+TSJest provides a helper to transform the mapping from `tsconfig` to Jest config format, but it needs the `.js` version of the config file.

 ### Example: